 Fishing in Oberon

-Fishing is a popular pastime around Oberon, which can be enjoyed for most of the year.
-Lake Oberon is regularly stocked with Rainbow Trout and Golden Perch fingerlings.
-Lake Oberon supplies drinking water so swimming, camping and the lighting of fires beside the lake are prohibited.
+Fishing is a popular pastime around Oberon and Lake Oberon is regularly stocked with Rainbow Trout and Golden Perch fingerlings.
+Swimming is not allowed in the lake due to the extremely cold water.
 Visitors may walk around the foreshore, if they keep close to the water’s edge.
-Access to many of the streams in the area may be through private property.
-Please remember that private property can only be entered with the prior permission of the landholder.
+Streams on private property can only be entered with the prior permission of the landholder.

 Lake Oberon is open to anglers all year round, but the streams are subject to Freshwater Fishing Regulations.